matthew-puku/snackfu/README.md

 Address belongs_to Order

+Address belongs to all three because this was the best way to implement a polymorphic relationship for our use case.
+A small amount of logic built into the model keeps the database normalised and makes garbage collection automatic when whatever entity the address belongs to is deleted.
+Rails' standard implementation of polymorphic relationships (using belongs_to user as: addressable) is not as good as hand-implementing polymorphism with exclusive belongs_to logic.

-## Provide your database schema design.
+## 14. Provide your database schema design.

 Provided above.

-## Provide User stories for your App.
+## 15. Provide User stories for your App.

 US1: As a user I can register an account